ekjohnsonphd/breast_cancer_income_loss/README.md

 ### `code/03_writing_results/`
 - **Purpose**: Scripts for specific outputs and tables used in the manuscript.
 - **Details**:
-  - `paper1_results.R`: Computes the point estimates and tables referenced in the text.
+  - `01_write_cate_tables.R`: Produces all estimates for the main and secondary analyses used in the paper, which are saved in the file `data/heterogeneous_effects.csv`.
-  - `table1_descriptives.R`: Generates baseline descriptive statistics for the population and DBCG group.
+  - `02_table1.R`: Produces descriptive statistics about the exposed and control populations for the analysis, using a sample year of data.
-  - `lifepatterns_after_matching.R`: Plots longitudinal trajectories of covariates post-matching.
+  - `03_number_plugging.R`: Produces all statistical estimates presented in the Results section of the paper, including match group characteristics, income losses, and heterogeneous effects.
-  - `summarize_cate_outputs.R`: Aggregates and formats heterogeneous treatment effects for subgroups.
+  - `04_paper_plots_and_tables.R`: Produces all tables and figures used in the main text and supplementary materials for this publication.

 ---